yegor256/blog/_drafts/_traits.md

 Doesn't it look very similar to what we were doing above with Ruby mixins?

-However, unlike mixins decorators leave objects small and cohesive, layering extra functionality on top of them.
-Mixins do the opposite&mdash;they make object more complex and, thanks to that, less readable and maintainable.
+However, unlike mixins, decorators leave objects small and cohesive, layering extra functionality on top of them.
+Mixins do the opposite&mdash;they make objects more complex and, thanks to that, less readable and maintainable.

-I honestly believe that they are just garbage.
-Whoever invented them was very far from understanding the philosophy of object-oriented design.
+I honestly believe they are just garbage.
+Whoever invented them was a long ways from understanding the philosophy of object-oriented design.